 Like Endless Summer Twist-n-Shout, Let's Dance Starlight Hydrangea macrophylla is a lacecap that produces showy flowers for months.
 It also has rich, dark green foliage and a compact habit.
 This variety grows 3 feet tall and wide.
 Zones 5-9

 Mophead and many lacecap hydrangeas are sensitive to soil pH, and the blooms reflect this.
 In acidic soils, flowers tend to blue; in more alkaline soils, blooms tend toward pink.
-So if you'd like to change the color of your hydrangea blooms, add soil sulfur to make them more blue and lime to make them more pink.
+So if you'd like to change the color of your blooms as you learn how to care for your hydrangeas, know that you have to add soil sulfur to make them more blue and lime to make them more pink.

 Mophead and lacecap varieties of Hydrangea macrophylla typically feature attractive fall foliage in shades of red and burgundy.
 The coloration varies from type to type, so if a fall show is important to you, shop in autumn or research which selections color up the best at the end of the growing season.